Brief: Check out the new features in Ubuntu 17.10 and see how to upgrade to Ubuntu 17.10.

-Ubuntu 17.10 Artful Aardvark will be released on October 19th.
-Final beta has already been released and I have a made a video of new features in Ubuntu 17.10.
-Do subscribe to our YouTube channel for more Linux videos:
+Ubuntu 17.10 has been released.
+I have already been using it for some time and have created a video of Ubuntu 17.10 features.
+Have a look and do subscribe to our YouTube channel for more Linux videos:

 Ubuntu 17.10 is called Artful Aardvark